Last year's policy can be adopted this year too, SC on 12th board exam - The Shillong Times

-New Delhi: The Supreme Court on Monday told the Centre to give reasons if the government is departing from the decision taken last year, amid the Covid pandemic, in connection with the class XII board exams.
+New Delhi, May 31 : The Supreme Court on Monday told the Centre to give reasons if the government is departing from the decision taken last year, amid the Covid pandemic, in connection with the class XII board exams.
 The top court suggested that the policy adopted last year can also be adopted this year.

 Attorney General (AG) K.K.
 Venugopal, representing the Centre, urged the top court to give him time till Wednesday to come back with a decision on cancelling of class XII board exams due to the pandemic.
 A bench comprising Justices A.M.
 Khanwilkar and Dinesh Maheshwari told the AG, “you take a decision, but if you are departing from the decision taken last year in connection with the exams, then you must give us good reasons.”

-The bench emphasized that the policy which was adopted previous year can be adopted this year too and reiterated that if Centre is departing from the notification issued earlier then it should have good tangible reason.
+The bench emphasised that the policy which was adopted previous year can be adopted this year too and reiterated that if Centre is departing from the notification issued earlier, then it should have good tangible reason.

 The AG replied that a meeting has been called to take a decision on the issue.